Back to the Homepage

 Review of my history of calculation on Hackaday

-Earth, 1800: the inventor Joshua Routledge and his slide rule
+Earth, ca 1819: the inventor Joshua Routledge and his slide rule

 Pickett 600 ES slide rule on the Apollo 11